zekroTJA/dotfiles/.github/README.md

 ## Setup

 I am using these dotfiles across multiple devices and systems.
-- For work I am using a Thinkpad T14s with Fedora Workstation and Gnome WM.
+- For work I am using a Thinkpad T14s with Fedora Workstation and KDE Plasma as DE.
 - Privately I am using a 2020 MacBook Air M1.
 - Also, I am using these dotfiles on Windows using WSL2.
 - Maybe these dotfiles might also be spread across some servers and VMs out there. :^)